raymond-lam/priority-q/README.md

 ### values()

-Returns a new `Iterator` object that iterates over the elements of the priority queue in sorted order without mutating it.
+Returns a new `Iterator` object that iterates over the elements of the priority queue in sorted order without removing elements from it.

 ## Author